Yuan-Meng/personal_website/content/posts/vector_retrieval.md

 All vectors are not embeddings.
 For vectors to be considered as embeddings, similar entities in the real world must also be close in the embedding space, according to some distance function (e.g., Euclidean distance, Jaccard similarity, dot product, cosine similarity, etc.) --- a property that regular vectors do not always satisfy.
 Consider the example from [*Machine Learning Design Patterns*](*https://www.oreilly.com/library/view/machine-learning-design/9781098115777/*): 6 one-hot vectors are used to represent the number of babies in one birth.
 While singles are more similar to twins than they are to quintuplets, the cosine similarity between the single vector (`[1, 0, 0, 0, 0, 0]`) and the twin vector (`[0, 1, 0, 0, 0, 0]`) is 0, the same as that between the single vector and the quintuplets vector (`[0, 0, 0, 0, 0, 1]`).
 After all, these one-hot vectors are orthogonal to one another.
 Since one-hot vectors do not capture similarities between categories, they are *not* embeddings.

-We can, however, use a lower-dimensional vector to represent each class label (column 3 in the table below), such that more similar labels are closer to one another.
+We can use a lower-dimensional dense vector to represent each class label (column 3 in the table below), such that more similar labels are closer to one another.

 | Plurality       | One-hot encoding        | Learned encoding |
 |-----------------|-------------------------|------------------|